-REMIC Provisions Provisions of the United States federal income tax law relating to REMICs, which appear at Section 860A through 860G of Subchapter M of Chapter 1 of Subtitle A of the Code, and related sections, and regulations and administrative pronouncements promulgated thereunder, as the foregoing may be in effect from time to time.
-REMIC Security A Ginnie Mae REMIC Security.
-REMIC Series A series of Ginnie Mae REMIC Securities issued pursuant to a Trust Agreement and having the numerical or other designation specified in the related Trust Agreement.
-REMIC Standard Trust Provisions With respect to each Trust, the standard trust provisions in effect as of the date of the Trust Agreement and which are incorporated therein by reference.
 Reserve Interest Rate With respect to each Trust, the rate per annum that the related Trustee determines to be either (a) the arithmetic mean (rounding such arithmetic mean upwards, if necessary, to the nearest whole multiple of 1/16%) of the Eurodollar lending rates of the applicable maturity that the New York City banks selected by the Trustee are quoting, on the relevant Floating Rate Adjustment Date, to the principal London offices of leading banks in the London interbank market or (b) in the event that the Trustee can determine no such arithmetic mean, the lowest Eurodollar lending rate of the applicable maturity that the New York City banks selected by the Trustee are quoting on that Floating Rate Adjustment Date to leading European banks.
 Residual Class A Class representing the entire Residual Interest in one or more Trust REMICs.
 Residual Holder A Holder of a Residual Security.
 Residual Interest An interest in a Trust REMIC that is designated in the Trust Agreement as a "residual interest" under the REMIC Provisions.
 Residual Security Any Security that represents a Residual Interest in one or more Trust REMICs.
-Reuters Screen LIBO Page The display designated as page "LIBO" on the Reuters Monitor Money Rates Service (or such other page as may replace the LIBO page on that service for the purpose of displaying London interbank offered quotations of major banks).
 Rural Development United States Department of Agriculture Rural Development.
 Scheduled Class A Class that is designed to receive distributions of principal using a predetermined schedule, but that fits neither the definition of a PAC Class, nor the definition of a TAC Class.
 Scheduled Component A Component that is designed to receive distributions of principal using a predetermined schedule, but that fits neither the definition of a PAC Component, nor the definition of a TAC Component.
 Scheduled Principal Balance For any PAC, Scheduled or TAC Class or Component and any Distribution Date, an amount indicated for such Distribution Date on the Final Schedule.
 Securities Structure The structure of a particular Series, including, as applicable, the designation, Original Class Principal Balance or original Class Notional Balance, Interest Rate and Class Type of each Class, the priority of distributions among the Classes and any call rights related to a Class.
 Security A Ginnie Mae Guaranteed Multifamily REMIC Pass-Through Security or an MX or Modifiable Security.
 Security Group One of two or more groups into which the Securities of a Series may be segregated as described in the related Trust Agreement or MX Trust Agreement and Offering Circular Supplement.
 Sequential Pay Class A Class that receives distributions of principal in a prescribed sequence, that do not have predetermined schedules and that generally are designed to receive distributions of principal continuously from the first Distribution Date on which they receive principal until they are retired.
 Sequential Pay Classes may receive principal distributions concurrently with one or more other Sequential Pay Classes.
-Series A series of Securities issued pursuant to the terms of a Trust Agreement and, if applicable, MX Trust Agreement and having the numerical or other designation specified in the related Trust Agreement and any related MX Trust Agreement.
-Single REMIC Series A Series that establishes one or more single-tier Trust REMICs.
-Special Class A class with an Interest Type or a Principal Interest Type not otherwise described in Appendix 1 of the Base Offering Circular.
-The particular payment characteristics of any Class will be specified in the related Offering Circular Supplement.